MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Discussion and Limitation

 In the case of a white-box attack, where the adversary has comprehensive knowledge of both the model and the purifier, MalPurifier could potentially be circumvented.
 Since our approach focuses on purifying perturbations without modifying or re-training the detection model, an adaptive adversary might carefully design adversarial malware that can be free from purification.
 For example, the adversary might directly implant tiny malicious functions into benign software, making it challenging for the purification model to distinguish and remove them.
 Alternatively, an adversary could try to generate inputs that cause the DAE itself to malfunction or reconstruct the sample incorrectly in a way (e.g., output a very noisy or distorted sample) that confuses the downstream classifier.
 Future research could explore several avenues to bolster defenses against such adaptive threats, such as investigating multiple diverse purifiers or developing iterative purification schemes.

-Another limitation of our approach may be the potential performance degradation as new malware samples evolve.
-Even within this study, the effectiveness on the Androzoo dataset differs from that on the Drebin dataset, partly due to the inclusion of new samples.
-This vulnerability does not lie within the MalPurifier framework itself.
-We believe that by incorporating new data and leveraging dynamic updates, we can enhance the detection system's capabilities.
+Another limitation of our approach may be the potential performance degradation as new malware samples and their adversarial variants evolve.
+For example, advanced attackers might systematically generate entirely novel perturbation algorithms unseen by the broader security community.
+Because our framework relies on mapping perturbed representations back to the manifold of known clean data, it intrinsically mitigates any custom perturbation as long as it deviates from the clean distribution.
+However, ensuring high resilience against perpetually evolving custom evasions remains an open challenge requiring continuous manifold updating.
+We believe that by incorporating new data and leveraging dynamic updates, we can continuously enhance the detection system's capabilities.

 Although the proposed approach is designed for Android malware detection, the concept to eliminate perturbations and enhance the robustness of the detection system is not limited to the Android platform.
 We believe that our method can be extended to a variety of different malware types (e.g., ELF or EXE binaries) by small modifications.
 For instance, the feature extraction process might need to be modified to suit the characteristics of the target platform.
 Furthermore, due to the differences in file structures, the level and distribution of adversarial perturbations will also be different.
 Appropriate parameter adjustments may be required for the generation of adversarial samples and the injection of protective noise in the purification mechanism in this paper.
 Future work could investigate the feasibility of extending this approach to different malware types and the necessary modifications to ensure its effectiveness.